ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### Gather All Player YAMLs

-All players that wish to play in the generated multiworld must have a YAML file which contains the settings that they wish to play with.
+All players that wish to play in the generated multiworld must have a YAML file which contains the options that they wish to play with.
 One person should gather all files from all participants in the generated multiworld.
 It is possible for a single player to have multiple games, or even multiple slots of a single game, but each YAML must have a unique player name.